Skip to main content

 cd your-project

 trellis init auto-detects installed platforms.
 You can also specify them explicitly via flags.
+Each platform needs to be init’d at least once.
 Pick any combination:

 # Interactive: detects installed platforms and asks which to configure